opensensorhub/osh-js/vuepress/docs/src/guide/views/general.md

 Views are used to represent data arriving from the DataSources in different forms.
 The only way to retrieve this data, and to subscribe to the BroadcastChannel corresponding to the DataSource, whether it is synchronized or not, the data will eventually arrive on this channel.

-So the View takes a list of ViewItems as a parameter, containing Stylers each containing an associated DataSource.
+So the View takes a list of ViewItems as a parameter, containing Layers each containing an associated DataSource.

 In this way, the View subscribes to the DataSource broadcast channel at initialization and calls the abstract method ***setData(dataSourceId, data)*** .